shadaj/slinky/docs/public/docs/installation.md

 If you are using `jsDependencies` you should add, instead:
 ```
+enablePlugins(ScalaJSPlugin) // at the top of the file

 // React itself (note the filenames, adjust as needed to remove addons)
 jsDependencies ++= Seq(
   "org.webjars.npm" % "react" % "16.12.0" % Test / "umd/react.development.js"